cutexxgirl/Hit-It/README.md

 - `Offset Radius`: Adjust how far apart numbers spawn.
 - `Shake`: Toggle or tune the shake intensity for critical hits.

+## Compatibility ⚠️

+This fork is designed and tested **only for Minecraft 1.20.1**.
+I do not guarantee that it will work on other versions or mod loaders.

 ## Credits

 This mod is a fork of [Immersive Damage Indicators](https://github.com/Toni-Macaroni/ImmersiveDamageIndicators) by Toni.